Holistic Health AI

 What the research now shows

-• Small trials suggest modest blood pressure reduction with daily use.
+• Small human trials suggest a modest drop in blood pressure with daily use.

 • The sour taste itself slows gastric emptying, blunting post-meal glucose spikes.